aanker/xwordlist/docs/recipes/wikipedia.md

 ### Additional Notes

 *  We have found that although Wikipedia pages have many standard tags, often times they are not consistent from page to page, even when similar data is being presented.
 For example, this [directory of Disney characters](https://en.wikipedia.org/wiki/Category:Disney_animated_characters) links off to a number of sub-pages, many of which have very different formatting from others.
 This can make it difficult to use the `urllist` option to crawl a number of sub-pages the way you might on a more consistently structured site.

-### Legal Disclaimer

-Always read the terms of service first!
-Our inclusion of any website does not guarantee that pulling information programmatically is allowed under the site’s terms of service or that you won’t be blocked trying.
-We make no representations of anything, you’re on your own when use `xwordlist` and when you download data from public websites while using it.